 California State University, Monterey Bay students enjoy all of the possibilities provided by large universities in a small, personal environment.
-Students have the opportunity to develop intellectually, while studying and socializing with American students.
+Students have the opportunity to develop intellectually while studying and socializing with American students.
 The trustworthy faculty get to know their students as individuals as well as emerging scholars.
 CSUMB is a small residential campus, focused on student learning.
-CSUMB is fully accredited by the Western Association of Schools and Colleges, with over 1,300 acres of land (5,260,000 square meters) and fewer than 6,000 students, there is plenty of space for both learning and leisure.
+CSUMB is fully accredited by the Western Association of Schools and Colleges, with over 1,300 acres of land (5,260,000 square meters) and about 8,000 students, there is plenty of space for both learning and leisure.
 Situated directly adjacent to the Monterey Bay Marine Sanctuary, CSUMB is home to quality outdoor-recreation opportunities and close to some of the most beautiful beaches and ocean scenes in the world.
 With one of the best climates in the world, Monterey Bay offers great recreational opportunities in a diverse cultural setting.

-Total enrollment: 5,609
+Total enrollment: 8,000+